finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Change port forwarding to port 7777

 ## Current Sprint
-- Fix: Network server freezes
+- Fix freeze if card is already on table when player joins
+- Deal/Draw Hand prompts for gameStartHandCount cards
 - For internet-connected games, add session name and password options

+## Next Sprint
 - More dynamic restart (reset deck, and prompt redeal for each player)
-- Deal/Draw Hand prompts for gameStartHandCount cards
 - dec sideboard is extras
 - ydk side is also extra
 - gamePlayDeckName (default="Deck")
 - Editor unit test to generate schema and confirm it matches docs/ folder
 - Runtime unit tests for StreamingAssets/ to match docs/ schema
 - Playmats

-## Next Sprint
 - Highlight auto scroll area when auto scrolling
 - Play Mode Redesign
   - Allow cards to snap to each other when moving them